Enjoying the taste of French life? Find out how to bring all those French flavors home with our guide to supermarkets and grocery stores in France.

 Grocery delivery services in France

 If you’re not able to visit your local supermarket or simply prefer the convenience of getting your groceries delivered, then you’re in luck.
 Most French supermarkets offer both home delivery and pick-up options at the store.
 Simply shop online and choose the time slot for delivery or pick-up.
+You could also enlist the help of online platforms such as TaskRabbit to make your grocery deliveries even simpler.

 There are other delivery options in France, too.
 These include food boxes from local producers and pre-prepared meal-kit recipe boxes, both of which can be delivered to your door.
 These recipe boxes are filled with seasonally fresh ingredients, letting you create your own meals at home.
 French meal-kit providers include: